wallymathieu/auctions-api-csharp/src/Auctions.Infrastructure/README.md

 article/book was written.
 He also tries to give you ample examples of how he has written existing systems (but that is in the context of the popular frameworks and languages of that time).
 We need to learn of the spirit of the architecture and not the letter.
 The letter is a snapshot of a specific time and place.
 The spirit is the reason for the architecture.
 In that sense I do not think that the two architectures are mutually exclusive.
+Reading up on what [Ardalis writes](https://ardalis.com/stories-too-big-%E2%80%93-vertical-slices/) suggests that you could apply vertical slices to any layered approach.

 In this case we have a small (but complicated) domain with features of the domain tied to the domain entities, we could see